 of UToledo's physical therapy graduates find jobs within 6 months of receiving their license.

 of students in our competitive doctor of physical therapy program pass the national licensure exam.

 Our D.P.T. graduates are well prepared to enter the job market, which is expected to grow 34% within the next decade (source: U.S. Bureau of Labor Statistics).

 Maximum value.
-UToledo’s accredited physical therapy graduate program can be completed in just three years or nine semesters, including summers.
+UToledo’s accredited physical therapy graduate program can be completed in just three years or eight semesters, including summers.
 Enhance your education with: